mesosphere-backup/dcos-docker/README.md

-help                           Generate the Makefile help installer                      Starts the container for the dcos installer. ips                            Gets the ips for the currently running containers. master                         Starts the container for a dcos master. preflight                      Run the dcos installer with --preflight.
+help                           Generate the Makefile help installer                      Starts the container for the dcos installer. ips                            Gets the ips for the currently running containers. master                         Starts the containers for dcos masters. preflight                      Run the dcos installer with --preflight.
 ```